 Advice: Make sure that candidates granted extra time and/or supervised rest breaks carry on for the necessary additional time.
 Invigilators must be aware in advance of the examination which candidates have been granted extra time to complete their examination and those with supervised rest breaks.

-Advice: A five minute warning to candidates is not encouraged.
+Advice: A five minute warning to candidates, although not encouraged, is permitted.

 20. Collecting scripts

 Invigilators must: